 2017/2018 Fees and charges

 Alarm Unit and Monitoring charge is £3.91 per Week (£16.94 per month) as of 01.04.2017

 You can choose to pay the rental and monitoring charges for your alarm annually or by monthly direct debit.
 Payment can be made by cheque or by debit/credit card.
 It is also possible to pay by standing order and we will be happy to send a standing order form to you upon request.

 We install telecare and alarm systems in the following locations Cannock , Hednesford, and Rugeley, including Norton Canes, Wimblebury, Heath Hayes, Cannock Wood, Rawnsley and Brereton.

 Please be aware pendant alarms can be installed successfully with a broadband internet connection, however the alarm will require a broadband filter.

 However we do require 1 months notice if you wish to cancel your contract.

 When we receive an alarm call the clients information is immediately displayed on a screen which is open for the duration of the call.

-If there was no speech response from the client an emergency responder would be called to check on their welfare.
-If an emergency contact could not be contacted police would be called to conduct a welfare check.
+If there was no speech response from the client a nominated emergency contact would be called to check on their welfare.
+If a nominated emergency contact could not be contacted police would be called to conduct a welfare check.